 - Navigate to the DCM/DFA Reporting and Trafficking API in the Google API Console.

-- Review your usage statistics from the Overview tab to ensure your application is behaving as expected.
+- Review your usage statistics from the Metrics page to ensure your application is behaving as expected.
 Pay close attention to the methods that have been called and address any unexpected or excessive usage before proceeding.

-- Navigate to the Quotas tab, click the edit icon next to the quota and click the link to "Apply for higher quota".
+- If usage looks normal, navigate to the Quotas page, click the edit icon next to Queries per day and click the link to "Apply for higher quota".

 Make sure to review the information and follow the instructions included in the quota request form before submitting an increase request.